-Languages - French Competency in a language other than English is invaluable, especially in view of Australia's presence in the global economy and workplace.
-French Units 1 and 2 seek to further develop and deepen the communication skills (speaking, listening, reading and writing) and grammatical knowledge acquired in Years 7 - 10.
+Languages - French French Units 1 and 2 seek to further develop and deepen the communication skills (speaking, listening, reading and writing) and grammatical knowledge acquired in Years 7 - 10.
 Students develop an enhanced cultural awareness through contact with the language speaking communities both here in Australia and overseas.
 Through a communicative learning approach and both teacher and peer interaction in class, the students will build confidence and competence in French, preparing them to be flexible and spontaneous language users in different roles and different settings.
 Prescribed themes relevant to the student and to the languages' contemporary cultural worlds enable them to learn the language's different linguistic aspects while allowing them to reflect on culture both here in Australia and in various French-speaking countries.
 French Units 3 and 4 will enable students to consolidate and expand on the communication skills developed in Units 1 and 2 to a sophisticated level.
 Topics covered include contemporary world issues such as sustainability, poverty and homelessness, immigration, politics, and national identity.
 They consider the influence of language and culture in shaping one's perspective and reflect on their own cultural and linguistic identity, as well as consider the many ways they could use French in their future lives.
 Students develop research and study skills while simultaneously deepening their language proficiency, expanding their capacity to function as self-motivated, informed and conscientious learners in an increasingly globalised world.
 Unit 1 In Unit 1, topics include family and friends, health and wellbeing, and tourism.
 In studying these topics, students will develop the ability to establish and maintain an informal, personal, spoken interaction; interpret information from two texts on the same subtopic presented in French, respond in writing in French and in English; and present information, concepts and ideas in writing on a selected subtopic and for a specific audience and purpose.
 Unit 2 In Unit 2, topics include education, the media and the Internet, and Francophone festivals.
 In studying these topics, students will develop the ability to: respond in writing in French to spoken, written or visual texts presented in French; analyse and use information from written, spoken or visual texts to produce an extended written response; and explain information, ideas and concepts orally in French to a specific audience about an aspect of culture within communities where French is spoken.